lambertjamesd/spellcraft/docs/asset_management.md

 Animations should be done as actions for the single armature.
 The animation should be generic such as "walk" or "attack" and not include names of the object being animated.

+You can override a meshes default material by adding a custom property on the scene with the name `default_material` of type data block with the id type of material.
+This is helpful if the mesh has multiple material that share the same textures information.
+You can specify a default material where the texture are already loaded allowing the mesh optimizer to skip loading the texture data when switching between the materials improving speeds when batched drawing.

 ## Scenes

 Any mesh in a scene that has materials will be rendered in the loaded game with some exceptions detailed further down.